Broadband Assets

 Map of broadband-related assets in Mono and Inyo Counties

-The interactive map below depicts broadband-related assets and locations in our region that may be of interest to providers for broadband deployment projects.
+The interactive map below depicts broadband-related infrastructure assets and locations in our region that may be of interest to providers for broadband deployment projects.
 The layers used in the map below are publicly available in ArcGIS Online.
-You can show or hide layers and layer information by clicking on the Layer icon in the black bar on the left side of the map (computer view) or the list icon on the right side of the map (mobile device view) and clicking on the eye icon.
+You can show or hide layers and layer information by clicking on the layer icon () in the upper right corner of the map window and selecting or deselecting layers.

 The Eastern Sierra region enjoys an existing middle-mile network that runs generally along US-395 with a spur along US-6 from Bishop to Benton.
 The network was the result of the Digital 395 middle-mile broadband project funded by NTIA and the CPUC.
-The Digital 395 network is owned and managed by the California Broadband Cooperative.
+The Digital 395 network was originally owned and managed by the California Broadband Cooperative, and the network became part of the California Department of Technology’s Middle-Mile Broadband Network in late 2024.
 The network consists of 432 strands of fiber between Reno, Nevada and Barstow, California, with 11 signal regeneration nodes.
 Vaults providing access to the middle-mile fiber are located approximately every 4500 feet.

 Other communications information: